Chettuva Backwater

-Chettuva Backwater or Lanchi Velayudhan's Chettuva is located in between Engandiyur Panchayat and Kadappuram Panchayat of Thrissur District in Kerala.
+Chettuva Backwater is located in between Engandiyur Panchayat and Kadappuram Panchayat of Thrissur District in Kerala.
 The backwaters start at Enamakkal Lake and empties to Arabian Sea.
 The destination is blessed with mangroves, Chinese fishing nets, islands, migratory birds, estuary and a fort.
-The mangroves at Chettuva backwaters are famous around the world, it is also knows as Lanchi Velayudhan backwater, He have helped many to reach in Dubai in 90's with his boat.
-In 2010, Government of Kerala has declared Chettuva as heritage village.
+The mangroves at Chettuva backwaters are famous around the world In 2010, Government of Kerala has declared Chettuva as heritage village.